TrueCar/gluestick/packages/gluestick-cli/README.md

 # `gluestick-cli`
-Gluestick CLI is an command line interface for `gluestick` package.
-It exposes few commands from your global packages, and proxies rest of them to your [local distribution of gluestick](../packages/gluestick).
+Gluestick CLI is an command line interface for the `gluestick` package.
+It exposes the few commands from your global packages, and proxies the rest of them to your [local distribution of gluestick](../packages/gluestick).

 ## Exposed commands

 ### `gluestick new`

-Create new GlueStick project with latest `gluestick` version available on npm
+Create a new GlueStick project with latest `gluestick` version available on npm

 ```bash
 gluestick new <YOUR_APPLICATION_NAME>